Unlock Faster Runs: Boost Your Running Economy, Speed & Endurance with Smart Training

 1. The hill that taught me to listen

-2. Story development – chasing the lever
+2. Story development: chasing the lever

-Over the years I chased many numbers: weekly mileage, heart‑rate zones, even the elusive “VO₂ max” from lab reports.
-I ran faster intervals, added more hill repeats, and still felt a gap between the effort I was putting in and the pace I wanted on race day.
-The breakthrough came not from a new workout, but from a shift in perspective.
-I started to treat each run as a conversation with my body, asking it where it was spending energy and where it could be more efficient.
-The hill that once felt like a punishment became a laboratory for testing how my muscles, tendons and nervous system turned oxygen into forward motion.
+For years I chased every number: weekly mileage, heart-rate zones, VO₂ max.
+I ran faster intervals, added hill repeats, and still felt a gap between effort and race-day pace.
+The real shift came from thinking about training differently.
+I started asking where my body was spending energy and where it could be more efficient.
+The hill that once felt like punishment became a laboratory for testing how my muscles, tendons, and nervous system turned oxygen into forward motion.

-3. Concept exploration – running economy and the power of vVO₂max
+3. Concept exploration: running economy and vVO₂max

-4. Practical application – self‑coaching with personalised pacing tools
+4. Practical application: self-coaching with personalised pacing tools

 a) Define your personalised pace zones

-• Zone 1 – Recovery (0.8 × vVO₂max)
+• Zone 1, recovery (0.8 × vVO₂max)

-• Zone 2 – Aerobic base (0.9 × vVO₂max)
+• Zone 2, aerobic base (0.9 × vVO₂max)

-• Zone 3 – Speed‑economy work (1.0 × vVO₂max)
+• Zone 3, speed-economy work (1.0 × vVO₂max)

-• Zone 4 – Hard intervals (1.1 × vVO₂max)
+• Zone 4, hard intervals (1.1 × vVO₂max)

 b) Use adaptive training to progress safely